 Reading Group: Lacan and the Object Relation

 The group will read and discuss the fourth year of Jacques Lacan’s Seminar, The Object Relation.
 Jacques Lacan (1901-1981) was an influential French psychoanalyst who, in the 1950s and 1960s, argued a “return to Freud” was crucial for psychoanalysis.
 In this year of his seminar, he addresses what he believes to be a Freudian view of object relations, including innovations of his own.
 The reading will be The Object Relation: The Seminar of Jacques Lacan, Book IV.
-The group will meet once a month on the third Wednesday of the month, beginning in November 2021.
+The group will meet twice a month on the first and third Wednesdays of the month, beginning in November 2021.
 We will meet from 7:30pm to 9:00pm, either in person (around Brookline) or online, according to member preferences and evolving public safety guidelines.
 Facilitated by Kai Bekkeli, PhD and Carl Waitz, PsyD.
-To join, please contact Carl Waitz at firstname.lastname@example.org.
+To join, please contact Carl Waitz at email@example.com.

 To stay updated about upcoming events, please join our mailing list.